-Losing your chastity is a big deal, you really don’t want to face regret a few hours, days or years after losing it, which is why it’s best you wait until you are totally ready.
+Losing your Virginity is a big deal, you really don’t want to face regret a few hours, days or years after losing your virginity, which is why it’s best you wait until you are totally ready.
 I support ATM gospel, which is Abstinence Till Marriage.

-Holly Riordan of All Women Stalk lists a few things that never changes about you after having sex for the first time:
+Holly Riordan of All Women Stalk lists a few things that never change about you after having sex for the first time:

 - Your body: If you haven’t already broken your hymen by playing sports, then your “cherry is going to pop” when you have sex for the first time.
 However, other than that, your body isn’t going to change at all.
 Your vagina acts like a rubber band, so it isn’t going to become loose after you have sex.
 Your body will look the same as it always did, so there’s no reason to be afraid of “ruining” it.

 - Your relationship status: You should never sleep with someone in the hopes that they’ll end up dating you after the fact.
 Unfortunately, some men are only interested in sex.
 While sleeping with a guy could potentially change your relationship, it probably won’t.
 So don’t assume that he’ll suddenly love you if you take your clothes off for him.
 If he doesn’t like you before you sleep together, he won’t like you after you sleep together.

 - Your value: You might’ve been taught that pure women are more valuable than sexually active women.
 However, losing your virginity doesn’t make you more or less attractive, and it certainly doesn’t make you more or less valuable.
 You’re still the same person, so your value hasn’t gone up or down.